abelselfa/Procedural-Terrain-Generator/README.md

 # Procedural-Terrain-Generator
 Procedural terrain generator made in Unity.
 The terrain is managed with chunks and is created with a 3D Perlin noise algorithm, which allows the program to generate also a cave system.
 Each block of the terrain is destructible.

-At the moment, threads are not implemented, so the execution stops for a moment every time it generates a new chunk of terrain.
+At the moment, threads are not implemented, so the execution freezes for a moment every time it generates a new chunk of terrain.